Climate change and energy policy, Built environment, Policy effectiveness

 I am an interdisciplinary energy researcher with a background in social and political science, and economics.
-I currently work as a Research Fellow on the INTEGRATE (Integrating seasonal thermal storage with multiple energy sources to decarbonise thermal energy) project.
+I currently work as a Research Fellow on the INTEGRATE project - assessing policy, market and regulatory design for seasonal thermal energy storage systems - and the UKERC project Going Dutch? - assessing current governance approaches to heat decarbonisation in the Netherlands, the UK and Scotland.
 From 2017-2020, I was Research Fellow on the 'Energy Policy Effectiveness' project at the University of Edinburgh and the ClimateXChange research agency, carrying out systematic evidence reviews on questions relevant to Scottish energy policy.

-I have carried out guest lectures and seminars on the Energy Policy and Sustiability course, which is run by Dr Mark Winskel and Dr Kirsten Jenkins
+I have carried out guest lectures and seminars on the Energy Policy and Sustainbility course, which is run by Dr Mark Winskel and Dr Kirsten Jenkins

-I lead a module on the Energy Policy and Politics course, which is run by Dr Ronan Bolton and Dr Mark Winskel
+I guest lectire on the Energy Policy and Politics course, which is run by Dr Ronan Bolton and Dr Mark Winskel.

 Kerr, N. and Winskel, M. (2020) Household investment in home energy retrofit: A review of the evidence on effective public policy design for privately owned homes.
 Renewable and Sustainable Energy Reviews, 123